About Us Global insights Against economic headwinds, SMBs double down on workforce commitment

 2 min read |

-The first half of 2025 hasn’t been business as usual for most companies, especially for small and midsize business (SMB) owners.
-Trade-induced macroeconomic uncertainty, along with persistent global conflicts, have complicated both short- and long-term planning.
+Today’s economy hasn’t been business as usual for most companies, especially for small and midsize business (SMB) owners.
+Trade-induced macroeconomic uncertainty and persistent global conflicts have complicated both short- and long-term planning.

-But our latest Principal Financial Well-Being IndexSM, based on an April survey of 1,000 employers, reveals a striking paradox: While business confidence has dropped to its lowest level since November 2020 (measuring just 6.02 on a 10-point scale compared to 7.8 a year ago), employers are maintaining—and in many cases increasing—their commitment to staffing.
+But our latest Principal Financial Well-Being IndexSM, based on a July survey of 1,000 employers, reaffirms a striking paradox we’ve seen this year: While business confidence has remained at its lowest levels since November 2020 (measuring just 6.8 in July on a 10-point scale compared to 8.08 a year ago), employers are maintaining—and in many cases increasing—their commitment to staffing.

-The data tells a compelling story (PDF): Only 16% of employers believe the U.S. economy is growing (down 24 points from June 2024) amid widespread concerns about:
+The data tells a compelling story: Only 27% of employers believe the U.S. economy is growing (compared to 40% in July 2024) amid widespread concerns about:

 This isn’t just about maintaining headcount—it’s about investing in people.
-To quote one business leader from our study: “In 2025, we’ve focused on optimizing employee retention and benefits offerings to remain competitive in a tight labor market.
+To quote one business leader from this year's research: “In 2025, we’ve focused on optimizing employee retention and benefits offerings to remain competitive in a tight labor market.
 We adjusted compensation packages, expanded remote work flexibility, and invested in wellness initiatives to boost engagement and reduce turnover.”

 • Streamlining operations